managination/afrr/readme-ew.md

 - Liquity is set to only allow 1800 EEUR min troves
 - "registration" of front-end check is turned off
+- some tests are broken now (community issuance in particular)

 BEGIN NOTES